Kusarigama: Methods of use

 Attacking with the weapon usually entailed swinging the weighted chain in a large circle over one's head, and then whipping it forward to entangle an opponent's spear, sword, or other weapon, or immobilizing their arms or legs.
 This allows the kusarigama user to easily rush forward and strike with the sickle.

 There are three types of kusarigama.
 The first type has a weapon in the shape of a sickle that has a chain attached to the end of its shaft.
 The use of the first type depends on the ryū (school), with the weapon being held in either hand and its chain and weight being held in the other hand to be swung at the other person.
 Depending on how easy it is to see the weapon's weight move, "it can be deflected or blocked".
 One hit with the kusarigama is typically not able to stop someone from attacking and the weight needs to be "reeled in" by the wielder again so that a second attack can be made.
 The second type of kusarigama has the chain "attached at the base of the blade" and it is much more powerful than the first type.
 The second type allows the wielder to use quick attacks and it can continue to be used if the weapon is deflected.
 It only takes one hand to operate the second type and the other hand can be used for another form of combat.
 The third type "has a straight blade, hafted at right angles, with a handguard set at the blade side".
 The chain is attached to the weapon's base and it is controlled with both hands, similar to the first type of kusarigama.

 Modern use

 Issue 9 of This Is Japan by The Asahi Shimbun stated, "Maybe, the most unusual Japanese martial art is that which employs the kusarigama.
 The fact that it has survived through history gives mute testimony to its effectiveness.
 Yet, the casual observer, untrained in its use, would be apt to regard it as a foolish toy."
 A book by Tadashi Yamashita that teaches people how to use the Okinawan kusarigama was advertised in the magazine Black Belt in the 1980s.

+Legality

 In the Republic of Ireland, the kusarigama is classified as an illegal offensive weapon.
 The Firearms and Offensive Weapons Act 1990 in Ireland does not allow the kusarigama, and other similar weapons, to be manufactured, imported, or sold.
 These actions can result in imprisonment for up to seven years.